 What is the best web hosting for small business in the UK?

 For most UK small businesses, we recommend Webfort.
-We offer UK data centres, transparent pricing that doesn’t increase on renewal, 24/7 human support, and include features like free SSL, daily backups, and unlimited email on all plans.
+We offer UK data centres, transparent pricing that does not increase on renewal, 24/7 human support, and include free SSL, daily backups, and unlimited email on all plans.
 Our GrowFast plan at £9.99/mo is the sweet spot for growing businesses.

 How much should a small business pay for web hosting?